OctopusDeploy/blog/blog/2018-10/oracle-database-using-redgate/index.md

 ![](oracle_add_table.png "width=500")

 I'm also going to add in a sequence.
-For those of you not familiar with Oracle, a sequence is needed when you want to use an auto-incrementing number for your Id field.
+For those of you not familiar with Oracle, a sequence is needed when you want to use an auto-incrementing number for your ID field.
 Well, in old-school Oracle anyway.
 It looks like things have changed a bit.
 But I'm still going to create one...just because.

 ![](oracle_add_sequence.png "width=500")

-Now I can assign that sequence to column Id.
-Probably is a better way to do this.
+Now I can assign that sequence to the column ID.
+There is probably a better way to do this.
 But I haven't used Oracle in over 7 years.

 ![](oracle_make_id_sequence.png "width=500")

 ## Tying Oracle To Source Control

-The table is in place we want to create.
+The table we want to create is in place.
 It is time to put that table and sequence definition into source control.
 For this, I will be using [Redgate's Source Control for Oracle](https://www.red-gate.com/products/oracle-development/source-control-for-oracle/).
 One thing you will notice is that application isn't a plug-in like [Redgate's SQL Source Control](https://www.red-gate.com/products/sql-development/sql-source-control/).
-If I had to venture a guess it is because there unlike SQL Server with its SQL Server Management Studio, there isn't one main UI to access an Oracle database.
+If I had to venture a guess, it is because unlike SQL Server with its SQL Server Management Studio, there isn't one main UI to access an Oracle database.
 There is SQL Developer, Benthic, Toad, etc.

 When we first launch the application we are presented with a single option, "Create a new source control project..."